-- praise from adults and peers; - a sunshine day stamp in the 'sunshine card'; - being given responsibilities e.g. monitors; - using reward stickers; - whole school systems such as house points.
-Every child is allocated a house team.
+- Praise from adults and peers - A sunshine day stamp in the 'sunshine card' - Being given responsibilities e.g. monitors - Using reward stickers - Sharing achievements with other staff; - Sharing achievements with other classes in our weekly Rainbow Assembly; - Sharing achievements with other classes in our termly Gold Award Assembly - Whole school systems such as house points every child in Key stage one is allocated a house team

 The house names are Athens, Sparta, Corinth and Olympia.
-Siblings will be placed in the same house;
+Siblings will be placed in the same house.